HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 )
 ```

 Give some information regarding the operator.
-The representation is used to help format the program in the command line interface.
+The representation is used to help format the program in the command line interface:

 ```
 override val representation = "Median"